-Table 3.
-Weightings applied to each criterion
+Table 3: Weightings applied to each criterion.

-Criteri on Weighting
+Criteri Weighting

-VALU ES Group weighting = 8
+VALUES Group weighting = 8

 1 Recreational value 4

 2 Indigenous value 10

 3 Fisheries habitat 9

 4 Assimilative capacity for nutrients and sediments 10

 5 Populations of rare or threatened taxa 10

 6 Vegetation representativeness 8

 7 Wetland representativeness 8

-8 Species richness / diversity 7
+8 Species richness/diversity 7

 9 Size (km2) 2

-10 Waterbird habitat value 8
+10 Water bird habitat value 8

 11 Wetland condition 8

-THRE ATS Group weighting = 10
+THREA TS Group weighting = 10

 12 Aquatic habitat connectivity restriction 8

 13 Land-use intensity 7

 14 Land-use intensification 7

 15 Weed invasion 8

 16 Water quality 10

 17 Point-source pollution 10

 18 Hydrological change 6

-CAPA
+CAPAC ITY Group weighting = 10

 19 Level of protection 2

 20 Financial incentives 10

 21 Industry land-use viability 2

 22 Engagement capacity 10

 23 Best management practice feasibility 8

+2.6.
 Running the DSS

 The DSS application as developed by HLAE (2007) is fully automated once the criteria scores and weightings have been entered.
-Two additional entries were required and were made by the FBA co-authors to suit FBA purposes.
-The first was assignment of a weighting for each criteria group, selected as 8 for the Values group, 10 for the Threats group and 10 for the Capacity group.
-The second was assignment of cost or benefit to these groups and the decisions were Benefit for the Values and Capacity, and Cost for the Threats.
+Two additional entries were required and were made by the FBA coauthors to suit FBA purposes.
+The first was to assign a weighting for each criteria group, selected as 8 for the Values group, 10 for the Threats group and 10 for the Capacity group.
+The second was to assign cost or benefit to these groups and the decisions were Benefit for the Values and Capacity, and Cost for the Threats.

+2.7.
 Field check of assigned scores

 Time and resources prohibited an exhaustive search for data to support scoring and visits to all sites to verify scores.
-However, checking of a small sample of sites was commissioned and was undertaken by RJ with assistance of SW at one site.
+However, checking a small sample of sites was commissioned and undertaken by Roger Jaensch with assistance of Shane Westley at one site.
 Three sites were chosen: the highest-ranked site; a low-ranked site and a third site that would complement the others in its characteristics.
 The site visits were conducted over one week, 16-23 September 2015.
 Activities included discussions with landholders to tap into their knowledge and experience, driving around accessible parts of the site, observation of condition and threats, and limited recording of biodiversity (waterbirds, dominant plants).
-Seventeen criteria were thereby reviewed.
+Seventeen criteria were reviewed.

-Results
+3. Results

+3.1.
 Desk assessment